0x1d7/bschttpd/README.md

 ## Requirements

 No dependencies are required to run the project.
 This project uses NativeAOT and builds the necessary .NET assemblies into the binary.
-To build on Linux and Windows, install the .NET 8.0.405 SDK and restore the Nuget packages; macOS will also need the XCode command line tools in addition to the .NET 8.0.405 SDK.
+To build on Linux you will need:

+* x64 or arm64 (aarch64) processor
+* .NET 8.0.402 SDK
+* clang or gcc in your $PATH
+* libz-dev
+* strip

+On macOS, you will need:

+* M-series or Intel Mac
+* .NET 8.0.402 SDK
+* XCode and XCode command line tools

+On Windows:

+* x64 or arm64 processor
+* .NET 8.0.402 SDK

 [.NET 8.0 Downloads](https://dotnet.microsoft.com/download/dotnet/8.0)